hmlauth/LIRI-node-app/README.md

     * Venue location
     * Date of the Event (use moment to format this as "MM/DD/YYYY")
     ```
-    *If a band/artist isn't not provided or if the band/artist isn't touring, `inquirer` will prompt you to enter a new band/artist or exit out of the command so you can conduct a different search.
+    <em>*If a band/artist isn't not provided or if the band/artist isn't touring, `inquirer` will prompt you to enter a new band/artist or exit out of the command so you can conduct a different search.</em>

 2. `node liri.js spotify-this-song '<song name here>'`
 - This will search the Spotify API for a song and render the following information about the song in the terminal/bash window: